 - muscle weakness,

 - muscle spasm,

 - difficulty sleeping on the affected hip.

 Hip dislocations are uncommon injuries in a normal hip.
 It takes a lot of energy to dislocate a hip, and most dislocations of the hip are due to motor vehicle injuries.
 Athletic injuries most often occur in football and rugby, downhill skiing, and snowboarding.

 In patients who have had hip replacements, a simple fall or abnormal movement may provide enough energy to dislocate the hip prosthesis.

 What are risk factors for hip dislocations?

-accident.
-Hip dislocations occur most commonly in motor vehicle crashes,
+Hip dislocations occur most commonly in the following:

 How do doctors diagnose a dislocated hip?